fmsouza/wcode/README.md

 ## 2. Running

-#### `npm run dev`
+#### `npm run server`

-Runs the Express server in http://localhost:8080, which works as a bridge between the web application and the SO to allow you to modify your files.
+Runs the Express server in http://localhost:8080, which works as a bridge between the web application and the Operating System to allow you to modify your files.

 #### `npm start`

-Runs the React application in the server address http://localhost:3000
+Runs the web application in the server address http://localhost:3000

 ## 3. Contributing